davidusb-geek/emhass/README.md

 ## TODO
 ### New functionalities
+- [x] Create a plotting script to visualize the optimization results.
+- [x] Propose multiple types of cost functions: profit maximization, self-consumption maximization, etc.
 - [ ] Implement an energy management with a Model Predictive Control approach.
 Consider implementing the receiding horizon approach.
 - [ ] Introduce the modeling of constraints during optimization for a thermal energy storage
-- [x] Create a plotting script to visualize the optimization results
 - [ ] Integrate the possibility of variable tariffs, for purshasing and selling energy to the grid.
-- [x] Propose multiple types of cost functions: profit maximization, self-consumption maximization, etc.
 - [ ] Add elasticity to LP formulation in case on infeasible solution.
 ### Related to forecasting improvement
+- [x] Define the type of forecast that should be used from the configuration file
+- [ ] Move get_load_unit_cost from optimization to forecast class: define forecast methods for load and PV production prices.
 - [ ] Improve load forecasting using a time series forecast algorithm.
 Some tests were made with fbprophet but results are not completly satisfactory.
 The model needs some regressors for more accuracy.
 - [ ] Test with LTSM with or without Autoencoders
-- [ ] Define the type of forecast that should be used from the configuration file
 ### Packaging and HA integration
 - [ ] EMHASS hass been tested in Home Assistan Core.
 It need to be tested on Home Assistant Operating System and Home Assistant Container.
 - [ ] Create an EMHASS add-on for even easier installation on Home Assistant Operating System and Home Assistant Supervised